haddonm/aMSE/README.md

 # LATEST UPDATES

+- 2023-07-10 aMSE 0.1.6 Modified TasHS and aMSE so that instead of using hsargs$startCE and hsargs$endCE to define a vector of reference years when using the constantrefhcr in Tasmania, one should now use a hsargs\$refperiodCE which should be a vector of years describing the constant reference period to be used (assuming one is using the constantrefhcr).
+Within TasHS there is also a checkhsargs() function which provides a brief check of the hsargs being used (strictly that is still under development).

 - 2023-06-11 aMSE 0.1.5 Modified the condition plot and fixed up a few places where numbers were hard wired into the software.
 Introduced a new option to save output following projections (just in case of